How to Use Fisheye Lenses for Photography

 Vivitar 7mm Fisheye – a beach looking ‘normal,’ without a distinctive curve / David Bode

 The same lens was used here on the beach, and what’s interesting about it is that the characteristic, hyper-distorted fisheye look is missing.
-It depends on what you’re shooting, the distance you are away from any immediate in the foreground, and where the horizon is if there’s one in the shot.
+It depends on what you’re shooting, the distance you are away from any immediate objects in the foreground, and where the horizon is if there’s one in the shot.
 As long as the horizon is near the centre of the lens, it looks fairly normal, but if it gets above or below that area, things start looking weird.
 If you compose your shots carefully though, you can make them look wide but not super-distorted.

 Extreme Distortion